Thin film depth profiling: guide to method selection

 Charlotte Zborowski

-Nowadays, the understanding of the in-depth structure and composition of thin films and more generally nanomaterials has become crucial for process engineering, making depth profiling a key method for quality control and product development.
-In the following, depth profiling techniques providing the elemental composition of samples as a function of depth are discussed.
-Several techniques can be used for quantitative or semi-quantitative depth profile analysis, and it is important to know their differences in order to select the proper method to provide all the necessary information.
+Nowadays, understanding the in-depth structure and composition of thin films and more generally nanomaterials has become crucial for process engineering, making depth profiling a key method for quality control and product development.
+In this article, depth profiling techniques providing the elemental composition of samples as a function of depth are discussed.
+Several techniques can be used for quantitative or semi-quantitative depth profile analysis, and it is important to know their differences to select the proper method that provides all the necessary information.

 Factors to consider for method selection